helenebm98/EAM-AX7-TEST1703/13_WO_Scheduling.md

 ###### NOTE
 The default setup will be used during work order scheduling in case no other, more specific, combination matches the contents of the work order during work order scheduling.

 4. Repeat step 2 to create a new record.
-Make the required selections, depending on the detail level for the preferred worker or worker group. ++Example:++ In the figure below, in the sixth record, the worker Miles Reid is selected as preferred worker.
+Make the required selections, depending on the detail level for the preferred worker or worker group. **Example:** In the figure below, in the sixth record, the worker Miles Reid is selected as preferred worker.
 He will automatically be selected during scheduling of a work order that includes the job trade "Electrical" as well as the job type "Cal.
 Electrical", if he is available at the scheduled time.
 ###### NOTE
 Generally, when a preferred worker is selected during work order scheduling, Enterprise Asset Management goes through all preferred worker records to check for a possible match, always checking the most specific combination first.
 This means that, first, a possible match regarding **Trade** is checked.
 If no match is found, **Variant** is checked.
 If no match is found, **Job type** is checked, and so on.
 As you can see in the layout of the form, this means that Enterprise Asset Management checks each record from right to left for a match (**Trade**, then **Variant**, then **Job type**, **Job group**, **Object**, **Object type**, and **Customer account**) to find the most specific combination.
 If no match is found, the "default" record with no selections in those fields is used.